-The subjects are located within a predominantly residential area of mixed style dwellings within the village of Dundonald, around four miles from the nearest major town of Troon, where all main amenities can be found.
-There are some commercial properties in the vicinity.
-The property is located within a conservation area.
+The subjects occupy a rural position in the village of Stair, around six miles from the nearest major town of Ayr, where all main amenities can be found.
+Surrounding residential properties are of mixed age and style.

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.
+At the time of inspection the property was found to be in a condition requiring renovation, repair and renewal.
+The works required include upgrading to the fabric, services and fittings of the property.